First evidence for mixing-induced $CP$ violation in B$^0_\mathrm{s}$ $\to$ J/$\psi\,\phi$(1020) decays in pp collisions at $\sqrt{s} = $ 13 TeV: Abstract

 The mass shapes for the signal and the \Bd background are described by Johnson $S_{\mathrm{U}}$ distributions~\cite{Johnson:1949zj}, while an exponential distribution is used for the combinatorial background.
-The \wtag distribution is modeled for each component using KDE distributions.
+The \wtag distribution is modeled for each component using KDE distributions, with separate distributions used for events tagged as \Bs and \Bsbar.
 For the \Bd and combinatorial backgrounds, the \ct component is modeled with one and two exponential distributions, respectively.
-The angular variables are described with Bernstein polynomials.
-The pdfs describing \sct are modeled for each component by the sum of two Gamma distributions, with their parameters fixed in the final fit based on what is obtained from a series of pre-fits.
-The shape of the \Bd background shape is modeled in simulated \Bdjpsikstar events reconstructed as \Bsjpsiphi, while the yield is measured directly in the \Bs data sample with a simultaneous fit to the invariant mass distributions in the \Bsjpsiphi and \Bdjpsikstar reconstruction hypotheses.
+The angular variables are described with 3D Bernstein polynomials.
+The pdfs describing \sct are modeled for each component by the sum of two Gamma distributions, with their parameters fixed in the final fit based on what is obtained from a series of pre-fits to the signal region $\mBs \in [5.28,\,5.45]$ and mass sideband region $\mBs \in [5.24,\,5.28] \cup [5.45,\,5.49]$~\GeV.
+The shape of the \Bd background is obtained from simulated \Bdjpsikstar events (with the decay generated by \textsc{EvtGen} using the \textsc{EvtSVVHelAmp} model) reconstructed as \Bsjpsiphi, while its yield is determined from the \Bs data sample via a simultaneous fit to the invariant mass distributions in both the \Bsjpsiphi and \Bdjpsikstar reconstruction hypotheses.
 The time resolution for the \Bd background is assumed to be the same as for the \Bs signal.
 All parameters related to the \Bd background are fixed in the final fit.
 The fit model is duplicated for the four main data sets, with the individual log-likelihoods summed to obtain the full log-likelihood.